Klentiana practises in criminal law, human rights and international arbitration, with a focus on investment arbitration.

 Inquiries & Appellate Work

 Klentiana has considerable public inquiry experience, including the handling of politically sensitive material.
-She is also familiar with law and procedure involving inquests.

 Publications, Lectures and Training

 Humanitarian Intervention in Kosovo: Legal Right or Legal Wrong?
-(Qendra e Studimeve Europiane, Tirana, May 2007)
+(Qendra e Studimeve Europiane, Tirana, May 2007) with a preface by Professor C. Greenwood CMG QC (now the UK judge at the International Court of Justice); a recommended text in Kosovar and Albanian universities

 Bribery and Corruption and the case of National Iranian Oil Company v Crescent Petroleum Company International Limited and Crescent Gas Corporation Ltd EWHC 510, Alternative Dispute Resolution Center, American Chamber of Commerce, Kosovo (June 2016)